count-sum/IPFS-Uploader/README.md

 # IPFS-Uploader
-Final Project for Ethereum Developer Program by Andrei Alexandru
+Final Project for Ethereum Developer Program by Andrei A.

 Project can be accessed here : http://ipfs-uploader.surge.sh/